UbiquityRobotics/learn/quick_start/loki/loki_beta.md

 Loki is a ROS controlled differential drive robot designed for educational purposes by Ubiquity Robotics.
 As such, it has code that is in many cases identical to our general purpose Magni Platform.
-A program written to navigate a one meter square for Loki wil navigate an Identical one meter square for Magni
+A program written to navigate a one meter square for Loki wil navigate an Identical one meter square for Magni.

 To get started, one needs to attach a Raspberry Pi 3 with an SD card image supplied by Ubiquity Robotics.
 It is possible to intall the PI incorrectly which will result in a "fried Pi".
 Be careful!